Aramac Tramway Museum: History

 Although it was to be another eighteen years before the Longreach-Winton line opened, the Aramac Shire Council committed itself to the courageous decision to construct a tramway for which the Council would be financially responsible.
 In March 1911, Treasury approval was given for a loan to Aramac Shire Council to build the Barcaldine-Aramac tramway.
 George Phillips was appointed Engineer in charge of construction.

-Another question for Council was exactly where the tramway station was to be located.
 In June 1911 Council fixed the station site "at the Eastern End of Gordon Street about 100 yards before the bore drain".
 That point was to become the end of the track, where the locomotive shed was built; the station building was actually built about 200 m to the south, near the end of McWhannell Street.

 Construction from the Central Western Line commenced at Lagoon Creek, 1 mi west of the Barcaldine railway station, on 14 February 1912.
 The construction standard that Phillips adopted was the minimum acceptable to the Queensland Railways Commissioner; although the tramway belonged to the Council, it needed to conform to Queensland Railways specifications because government rolling stock would be using it.
 The line was to be 3 ft 6 in gauge, with very light 42 lb Moss Bay rails.
 For most of its length, the line had no ballast, with the sleepers simply laid on levelled earth.
 This was a technique Phillips had pioneered on the Croydon-Normanton railway (now the Gulflander), and while it was frowned on by most railway engineers, it was satisfactory under light loads on level going.
 As most of the route extended over open grassed plains, simply following the gentle rise and fall of the ground, there was very little earthwork to do.
 There were only about 12 bends on the line, one cutting and no embankments, and 24 wooden trestle bridges, most of them over small creeks.
 Because the route ran through grazing country, the whole line was stock-fenced.